h2m/simple-reactive-service/README.md

 Running this service under MacOS and putting it under some load results in exceptions that do not occur under Linux.

-## How to run it
+## How to run it locally

     $ gradle bootRun

+## How to run it in Cloudfoundry

+    $ gradle build
+    $ cf push

+This uses the manifest.yml to deploy

+    ---
+    applications:
+     - name: simple-reactive-service
+       random-route: true
+       path: build/libs/simple-reactive-service-0.0.1.jar
+       memory: 256M
+       instances: 1

+## Generate Load

-To generate some load, you might use [loadtest](https://www.npmjs.com/package/loadtest):
+To generate some load, you might use [loadtest](https://www.npmjs.com/package/loadtest), on IBM Cloud, the endpoint looks like this: https://simple-reactive-service-paragraphistical-bori.eu-gb.mybluemix.net/weather?lat=53.551086&lon=9.993682

     $ loadtest -n 100 -c 10 "http://localhost:8080/weather?lat=53.551086&lon=9.993682"